Ohio Court Rules a Party Cannot Circumvent the Statutory Timeframe to Vacate an Arbitration Award

 In response, a little more than three months after the appellant delivered the award to the appellees, the appellees appeared and sought to vacate the award under Ohio’s Arbitration Act as well as Ohio Civ.
 R. 60(B).
 Appellant opposed the motion in part on the grounds that the appellee’s attempt to vacate was untimely.
 Despite this, the trial court granted the appellee’s motion and vacated the arbitration award without issuing an opinion.
 Appellant then appealed.

-How the Court Ruled?
+How Did the Court Rule?

 On appeal, a divided Eighth Appellate District found that the appellees had failed to timely seek to vacate the arbitration award and reversed the trial court’s decision.
 As the Court noted, Ohio law favors arbitration with the result that courts have limited authority to vacate an arbitrator’s award.
 Not only that, but Ohio’s Arbitration Act provides for a short, specific timeframe to challenge such an award: